Let’s Talk About It

-At the Coregood Institute we can offer a full range of non-surgical treatment options, and tailor a treatment plan to suit your particular situation and needs.
+At Coregood Physiotherapy we can offer a full range of non-surgical treatment options, and tailor a treatment plan to suit your particular situation and needs.

 We employ an extensive range of non-surgical treatment options to diagnose and treat Rectal Prolapse.
-Our methods can help patients avoid surgical or drug-related treatment altogether, or assist with the recovery from other treatments such as surgery (both pre- and post-surgery).
+Our methods can help patients avoid surgical or drug-related treatment altogether, or assist with preparation for and recovery from surgery.

-Alongside traditional pelvic physiotherapy treatment options and advice on correcting pelvic floor function, we also offer patients treatment using the world’s most advanced and successful non-surgical technology – the PelviCenter.
+Alongside traditional pelvic floor physiotherapy treatment options and advice on correcting pelvic floor function, we also offer patients treatment using leading edge, non-surgical technology – PelviCenter.

 We’re also able to offer effective natural solutions and nutritional advice to help reduce some of the risks (such as chronic constipation) that can lead to Rectal Prolapse.